SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Addons.md

+---
+title: Addons
+sidebar_position: 1
+---

 Want to spice up your Slimefun4-Server?
-Then you have come to the right place!<br>
+Then you have come to the right place!

 Here is a list of all Slimefun Addons (that we currently know of).
 You can install these addons to add even more content to your Slimefun-based Minecraft Servers!

 ### Table of contents

 - [:star: Official Addons](#star-official-addons)
 - [:heart: Community Addons](#heart-community-addons)
 - [:gift: Third-Party Plugins](#gift-third-party-plugins)